Skip to content

 Not necessarily.

-1. Memory keeps increasing without stabilizing under a similar workload.
+• memory keeps increasing without stabilizing under a similar workload

-4. A minimal reproduction shows the same pattern over time with a controlled workload.
+• a minimal reproduction shows the same pattern over time with controlled input

 Recommended strategies for long-running applications